Dre Campbell Farm

 • Boiling tools before washing with a strong detergent to avoid spreading disease.

-• Washing hands to avoid spreading disease.
+• Washing hands to prevent the spreading of disease.

 Prevention: